Forward Madison FC: Stadium

 The team plays their matches at Breese Stevens Field in Madison, which was expanded from a grandstand capacity of 3,740 to 5,000.
 The stadium, which was built in 1925, is the city's oldest sports park.
 It is owned by the City of Madison and has been operated since 2015 by Big Top Events.
 The venue has been designated as a city landmark since 1995, and in 2015 was listed on the National Register of Historic Places.
 The stadium hosts the East High School soccer and football teams, the Madison Radicals ultimate team, as well as other sport competitions, concerts, and community events.

 Due to the COVID-19 pandemic, the club moved its 2020 USL League One season games to Hart Park in Wauwatosa, seventy-five miles away.

 Attendance

 Forward Madison FC's inaugural 2019 season saw an average home attendance of 4,292, the highest in USL League One.

 Uniforms

 Badge and colors

 The team's logo features a flamingo, as the city's official bird is the plastic flamingo lawn ornament.
-It was designed by Madison-based graphic design firm Planet Propaganda.
+It was designed at Madison-based graphic design firm Planet Propaganda.

-The color blue comes from the Madison flag, as does the white sash.
+The club's light blue color comes from the Madison flag, as does the white sash.
 At the bottom of the badge, Roman numerals spell out 608, the city's area code.